mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

 from users
 who use your site.
 In this article,
+you'll see how to take
+that data
 {{< /web >}}
 {{< book >}}
 In this chapter,
+you'll see how to take data
 {{< /book >}}
-you'll see how to take
-that data
 and store it
 into a database
 so that your application can use that data